Mark McFarland, DO

 In a recent case, a gentleman with near-complete loss of function in his left upper extremity was found to have significant spinal stenosis secondary to a large herniated disc compressing his cervical spinal cord.
 Surgical intervention, including a spinal decompression and instrumented fusion, allowed him to regain full use and strength in his left arm and resume his career as a personal trainer and avid recreational athlete.

-Following surgery, a patient will likely be in the hospital for 3-4 days.
-The patient begins physical therapy in the hospital, and will be sent home with pre-planned therapy and home health care.
+Following surgery, a patient will likely be outpatient and sent home to recover.
+In some cases, they may be kept in the hospital overnight.
+The patient will be sent home with pre-planned therapy and home health care.
 Depending on progress, a patient typically participates in physical therapy in the home for 3-4 weeks.
 After that, the patient will go to outpatient physical therapy for an average of 2-3 months.
-Full recovery after surgery for spinal stenosis typically takes six months to one year, depending on the patient’s progress in rehabilitation and the severity of the surgery.
+Full recovery after surgery for spinal stenosis typically takes six months to one year, depending on the patient\’s progress in rehabilitation and the severity of the surgery.
 Spinal fusion often results in a longer recovery period than other procedures because it is more invasive than other surgeries.

 Most patients obtain good relief of the symptoms in their arms and legs soon after the surgery relieves the compression of the nerves.
 The exception is in more severe cases where there was prolonged compression of the nerves that caused permanent nerve damage.

 Many people obtain relief of their symptoms with non-surgical treatment options outlined above.
 In some cases, as the stenosis becomes more severe, those options are not as effective.
 For those patients, surgery is an alternative that may provide more significant relief.
 If you are experiencing symptoms that might be spinal stenosis, I encourage you to make an appointment with us at OSC.
 We will work with you to determine the cause of your symptoms and a course of action to help you feel better.
-Please call 757-596-1900 to make an appointment or visit www.osc-ortho.com to learn more about our practice.
+Please call 757-596-1900 to make an appointment.

 Mark W. McFarland, DO is a Board-Certified, Fellowship-Trained spine specialist and orthopaedic surgeon.
 His practice is focused primarily on the care and treatment of injuries and disorders of the spine.
 Dr. McFarland practices at Orthopaedic & Spine Center in Newport News, VA.